stephenverderame/bril-compiler/README.md

 ## Contents

 * `bril-rs` - Simple rust library for interfacing with Bril.
-Most of it is taken from Patrick LaFontaine from [https://github.com/sampsyo/bril](https://github.com/sampsyo/bril)
+Taken from Patrick LaFontaine in the [BRIL Repo](https://github.com/sampsyo/bril) with some small modifications.
+* `brilirs` - A BRIL interpreter written in Rust.
+Taken from William Thompson in the [BRIL repo](https://github.com/sampsyo/bril) with some small modifcations.
 * `cfg` - Library for constructing CFGs and performing data flow analyses.
 Currently implemented analyses include reaching definitions, constructing dominator trees, live variables, loop invariant instructions, and finding natural loops.